wulms/bidsconvertr/docs/_sources/md_files/usage_notes_advanced.md.txt

 Examples of subject-ID regular expressions

 ### Regular expression: pattern to remove

+The `pattern_to_remove` regular expression simply removes the regular expression(s) from the subject-ID.

 | subject-ID                   | regular expression              | described in words                                   | output subject-ID |
 |------------------------------|---------------------------------|------------------------------------------------------|-------------------|